 When you look at your baby, the idea of them growing up seems almost impossible.
 But as we know grow up they will, and all too fast and we only want ‘the best’ for them.

-And, when they’re old enough, many of our children may want a university education.
+And, when they’re old enough, many of our children may want a university education such as the ones being offered at the Academy of Art University.

 But attending university isn’t the ideal option for families on a low income.
 Tuition fees are costly (most will set you back around £9,000 at this point, not to mention 18 years from now), and living expenses are high.
 The idea of sending a child to university can feel like putting your life savings on one colour at a roulette table!

-The costly situation at universities doesn’t look like it’s going to improve any time soon– Russell Group universities are actively campaigning for higher tuition fees – and it’s making many parents search for a viable alternative.
+The costly situation at universities doesn’t look like it’s going to improve any time soon– Russell Group universities are actively campaigning for higher tuition fees – and it’s making many parents search for a viable alternative for once their kids are walking across the stage wearing their graduation stoles.

 It’s the capitalist ideal that something new will come along to counter the problems of the old – and education is no different.